 New information technologies let consumers, retailers and consumer packaged goods companies (CPGs) access and communicate varied, rich information in real time to transform key interactions and relationships.
 Transparency makes previously difficult-to-access information readily visible to all key stakeholders: companies, customers, unions, investors and the broader community.
 This creates opportunities for increased selling and top-line growth; competitive strategies based on micro-targeted, real-time marketing campaigns; collaborative shopping experiences; and shifts in bargaining power between retailers, CPGs and consumers.
 Company leaders and consumers alike know that transparency has turned the walls of corporate headquarters to glass.

-Thanks to the onset of Web 2.0, customers are increasingly able to shape the market.
-This is transformational.
 New technologies not only inform customers’ decisions about purchases, they enable a participatory role in everything from design and development to the point of sale.

 Transparency challenges companies by making information about products and pricing, as well as corporate practices around labor, environment, healthcare and other issues, instantly available to potential customers.
 Empowered by YouTube and other new media, consumers have the power to reframe, even shatter, the reputations of products, services and companies.
 As transparency washes the windows of corporate headquarters, leaders of retail and consumer product companies will have to ask themselves:

 - How will information technology increase transparency in the industry?

 - How will transparency impact consumer behaviors, retailer strategies and producer strategies?